Protecting native species at risk

 Monitoring will also be conducted after the aerial 1080 predator control operation to understand the reduction of pests.

 Two separate predator control operations will run simultaneously.
 One is a zero-possum trial on the Kaitake Range, the other is a standard aerial 1080 control operation on the rest of Egmont National Park.
 The Taranaki Mounga project and Taranaki Regional Council have been meeting with local hapū, iwi, community.
-Engagements with relevant landowners to share information is also underway.
+Engagements with relevant landowners to share information is ongoing.

-The use 1080 requires consent of the Environmental Protection Authority (EPA) and permission from public health.
-The process includes an assessment of environmental effects (AEE) to safeguard the public and the environment.
+The use of 1080 requires consent of the Environmental Protection Authority (EPA) and permission from public health.
+The process includes an Assessment of Environmental Effects (AEE) to safeguard the public and the environment.